They prepared for years for a pandemic. Now the pressure is on to create a therapy that could help control it - Local News 8

 Cowan said it’s worth the trouble.

-“There’s really something special about working for your friends and family and neighbors on something that is going to directly help them,” Cohen said.
+“There’s really something special about working for your friends and family and neighbors on something that is going to directly help them,” Cowan said.

 Next, Regeneron’s antibody therapy will be packaged and sent to hospitals around the country where it will be tested in humans.